 In years past, I've raised Arabian horses and maintained MacDonald's farm when my kids were in FFA and 4H.

-Feathered Companions Aviary began over 25 years ago when I received a pet cockatiel who reminded me how much I love to interact with birds.
+Feathered Companions Aviary began almost 30 years ago when I received a pet cockatiel that reminded me how much I love to interact with birds.
 In 1995, I fell in love with a special sun conure, Solay.
 Through him and his mate Suzie , I learned about co-parenting, being included in a flock, and sharing deep affection with feathered creatures.
 Solay is still with me, though we lost Suzie in 2013.
 As the "bird fever" grew, I acquired more types of parrots and finally made some decisions that led to my specializing in conures, which I felt were the most adaptable to human and bird flocks.

 My primary joys are my birds and participating in the best that aviculture and related endeavors have to offer.
 I will continue to home-raise handfed, socialized youngsters that can be pets and/or breeders—individuals that interact with both the "extended" flock and with people.
 I also will continue to learn and expand my "reality" in regards to these special companion birds.
 I believe that all aviculturists have an obligation to provide the best care for, and access to owner-education about these wonderful feathered creatures that share our homes and hearts.